550tealeaves/D3-fundamentals/Week-3-svg-intro/Readme.md

 - r (radius)

 Then we will use code to create text labels that display the circle coordinates along with some other styling, like position and font-size.

+After much frustration, I was able to generate the scatter plot, however, the text labels are difficult to re-position.
+They are stuck at the top left corner of the screen.